Stephen Mangan: Television

 He appeared in Episodes, a British-American television comedy series created by David Crane and Jeffrey Klarik and produced by Hat Trick Productions.
 It premiered on Showtime in the United States on 9 January 2011 and on BBC Two in the UK on 10 January 2011.
 The show is about a British husband-and-wife comedy writing team who travel to Hollywood to remake their successful British TV series, with disastrous results.
 Mangan based his performance as Lincoln on his favorite shows from his youth.
 On 11 December 2013, it was announced that Showtime had renewed Episodes for a fourth season.
 Episodes has received positive reviews by critics, with many singling out Mangan, Tamsin Greig, and Matt LeBlanc's performances.

-In 2018 Mangan played the lead role in a black comedy TV series Bliss, created by American comedian David Cross, which was aired on Sky One and released by the BritBox streaming service.
+In 2018, Mangan played the lead role in a black comedy TV series Bliss, created by American comedian David Cross, which was aired on Sky One and released by the BritBox streaming service.
 Bliss stars Mangan as Andrew, a fraudulent travel writer, who is struggling to maintain long-term relationships with two partners, Kim (Heather Graham) and Denise (Jo Hartley), who are not aware of one another.

 He co-wrote and starred in Hang Ups for Channel 4, which was adapted from the American comedy series Web Therapy.
 The show was first broadcast in 2018 and had an all-star cast, including David Tennant, Katherine Parkinson, Charles Dance and Richard E. Grant.
 It received rave reviews and was nominated for two major awards.

 Also in 2018, Mangan starred in the BBC legal drama The Split opposite Nicola Walker.
 He reprised this role in the second series in 2020 and again in the third series in 2022.

-In 2020 he co-hosted BBC Children in Need alongside Mel Giedroyc, Alex Scott and Chris Ramsey.
+In 2020, he co-hosted BBC Children in Need alongside Mel Giedroyc, Alex Scott and Chris Ramsey.
 He also served as the narrator of ITV's documentary series Who Wants to Be a Millionaire?: The Million Pound Question, which started airing in November 2020.

 In May 2022, the BBC announced that Mangan would be one of the guest presenters to take over Richard Osman's role on Pointless.

-In 2022 Mangan narrated the documentary and clip show 'Allo 'Allo!
+In 2022, Mangan narrated the documentary and clip show 'Allo 'Allo!
 Forty Years of Laughter on Channel 5.

 In 2023, Mangan narrated the documentaries and clips shows Keeping Up Appearances - 30 Years Of Laughs, One Foot in the Grave - 30 Years Of Laughs and Birds of a Feather - 30 Years Of Laughter for Channel 5.

+In November 2023, Mangan appeared on a celebrity edition of The Weakest Link and reached the head-to-head round alongside Ed Byrne.

 In 2024, Mangan appeared as the host of Series One of The Fortune Hotel, a reality competition series, set in a luxury hotel in the Caribbean with a prize fund of £250,000.
 The show went on to film Series Two the following year for ITV.